Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

 - Not machine washable

-- Somewhat less durable than stainless steel models
+- Somewhat less durable than steel models

 Botticelli may have given the world The Birth of Venus, but Bialetti has given us The Moka of Venus.

 There’s a lot to love about the Bialetti Venus, starting with its elegant curved shape and sleek minimalist design that lives up to its name.

 Matching that style with substance, it produces a very clean, crisp brew.
 It’s made from stainless steel, making it a bit more durable than the Moka Express, and it works with many types of stoves.